 The Bottom Line

 After taking a closer look at L-carnitine, here’s our verdict.
 We like that the amino acid is readily available, but we can’t recommend it because the research isn’t conclusive on the topic of weight-loss.
 Plus, we’re concerned about the side effects reported by users.

 If you want to drop the weight, we suggest a supplement with no reported side effects, that’s backed by published clinical research.

-Also, the company behind Leptigen is offering a Special Trial Offer as a sign of confidence in the supplement, impressive.
+Also, the company behind Dietspotlight Burn is offering a special trial offer as a sign of confidence in the supplement, impressive.